 Tools You Need to Run a Remote Business Successfully

-If you’re reading this, chances are you’re a digital nomad or an entrepreneur that works remotely.
-Maybe you work from home, have an office elsewhere, or you are an entrepreneur working from different locations daily.
+If you’re reading this, chances are you’re a digital nomad or an entrepreneur who works remotely.
+Maybe you work from home, have an office elsewhere, or work from different locations daily.
 But whatever your situation, there’s no denying that running a business remotely is unique in many ways.
 It has its own set of challenges—and opportunities!—that require tools and strategies specific to remote workers.

 Zoom for video calls

 Zoom is an excellent tool for business meetings.
 It’s easy to use and has good call quality, which makes it a perfect choice for remote work.
-Also, Zoom offers many features that make your life easier as a remote worker – you can share your screen and even record the meeting so you can review it later on.
+Zoom offers many features that make your life easier as a remote worker—you can share your screen and even record the meeting to review it later.

 Zoom is also suitable for personal use if you want to host video calls with friends or family members who live far away from where you (or don’t have Skype access).